shalkoda/freefoodcal_agent/README.md

 # Free Food Calendar Agent

 As a broke college student, a good chunk of my weekly food intake comes from free food events on campus, but I'd miss half of them because who has time to dig through 500+ emails looking for events scattered across campus?
-So I built this AI agent that automatically scans my emails and adds all the free meals, coffee, snacks, whatever,directly to my calendar.
-Now my stomach is full and my wallet is happy and I can still be lazy.
+So I built an agent.
+Made for UIUC students, works for all outlook users. :D

 **[⬇️ Jump to Quick Start ⬇️](#quick-start)**